Oregon Railroad and Navigation 197

-Oregon Railroad and Navigation Co.
-197 is a 4-6-2 "Pacific" type steam locomotive built by the Baldwin Locomotive Works in 1905 for the Oregon Railroad and Navigation Company (OR&N).
+Oregon Railroad & Navigation 197 is a "Pacific" type steam locomotive built by the Baldwin Locomotive Works (BLW) in 1905 for the Oregon Railroad and Navigation Company (OR&N).
 Since the OR&N was controlled by E.H.
 Harriman at the time, this locomotive bears a strong resemblance to Southern Pacific locomotives of the same era, since the Southern Pacific was another E.H.
 Harriman controlled railroad.
 It has been owned by the City of Portland since 1958, and since mid-2012 it resides at the Oregon Rail Heritage Center where it can be viewed by the public.

 History

 Revenue service

 OR&N No. 197 was built in May 1905 for pulling passenger trains on E.H.
 Harriman's Oregon Railroad and Navigation Company, a later subsidiary to the Union Pacific Railroad, in Oregon.
 The locomotive was first built as a Balanced Compound along with her four other classmates, those being No. 194, No. 195, and No. 196.
 No. 197 arrived from the builders just in time to celebrate the 1905 Lewis and Clark Centennial Exposition.

 It continued to serve for Portland, Oregon, when in 1923, it and its classmates were given heavy modifications (to P-2 class) by Union Pacific Railroad at its Albina Yard in Portland, that included a new Vanderbilt-type tender.
 The No. 197 was originally built as a four-cylinder compound (double expansion of the steam) locomotive with Stephenson valve gear, having the high-pressure cylinders located between the frames.
 These high-pressure cylinders drove the second driving axle which was of a crank design, similar to an automotive crankshaft.
 The low-pressure cylinders received exhaust steam from the high-pressure cylinders and were located outside of the frames.
 These drove the second axle more conventionally, with external main rods driving crank pins on the driving wheels.
 The 1923 rebuilding converted it to simple (single expansion) two-cylinder operation.
 The valve gear was also converted from Stephenson to Walschaert, which was becoming common on modern locomotives.
 All four members were renumbered Union Pacific 3200-3203, with No. 197 becoming No. 3203; at that time, the OR&N had been previously merged (in 1910) into by Oregon-Washington Railroad & Navigation Company, a subsidiary of Union Pacific.

 The Union Pacific used the locomotive until its retirement in January 1958, when UP donated the locomotive to the City of Portland.
 It was placed on display near Oaks Amusement Park on land the city purchased for a future transportation museum, then named "Oaks Pioneer Park", where it was soon joined by the larger and more powerful 4-8-4 "Northern" type locomotives Southern Pacific 4449 and Spokane, Portland and Seattle 700 and other historic railroad and interurban equipment.